dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 Not all pairs of types have implicit or even explicit conversions.
 But there are explicit conversions to the char type from numeric types, including the ORDINAL type; for any source type, the value of the numeric expression must be in the range for the char type.
-The numeric values for a given `char` is its numeric unicode representation, which (for `--unicode-char=true`) is the range 0 to 0x10FFFF, inclusive.
+The numeric values for a given `char` is its numeric unicode representation, which (for `--unicode-char=true`) is in the range 0 to 0x10FFFF, inclusive, though there are some sub-ranges that are not valid unicode characters.

 ## **Error: type conversion to an ORDINAL type is allowed only from numeric and bitvector types, char, and ORDINAL (got _type_)**